 Current Cybersecurity Laws

 Fines as significant as five million dollars and lengthy jail terms have been put in place to curb such activities.
-The institution of such penalties for cyber-crimes may still not be enough given the amount of damage that hackers can cause.
+The institution of such penalties for cyber-crimes may still not be enough given the damage hackers can cause.

 Difficulty in Prosecution